 Trigger finger is a painful condition that makes your fingers or thumb catch or lock when you bend them.
-It can affect any finger, or more than one.
+It can affect any finger or more than one finger at a time.
+You can also have it in both hands.
 You might hear it called stenosing tenosynovitis.
-When it affects your thumb, it’s called trigger thumb..
+When it affects your thumb, it’s called trigger thumb.

 You might notice:

 - A painful clicking or snapping when you bend or straighten your finger.
 It’s worse when your finger’s been still, and it gets better as you move it.

 - Stiffness in your finger, especially in the morning

 - Soreness or a bump at the base of the finger or thumb.
 Your doctor will call this a nodule.

 - A popping or clicking as you move your finger

 - A locked finger that you can’t straighten

 Symptoms often start mild and get worse over time.
 It’s more likely to happen after a period of heavy hand use than after an injury.
 It’s often worse:

 - When you try to straighten your finger